5/6 TALK | “More Mexican than the Nopal”: From Ottoman Jew to Mexican Diplomat in Vichy France, or the Story of Mauricio Fresco

 Devi Mays is Assistant Professor of Judaic Studies and History at the University of Michigan.
 She received her Ph.D. in Jewish History from Indiana University and was a Post-Doctoral Fellow at the Jewish Theological Seminary.
 She is currently revising a book manuscript tentatively entitled “Forging Ties, Forging Passports: Migration and the Modern Sephardi Diaspora.”

-This event is co-sponsored by the Sephardic Studies Program at the Stroum Center for Jewish Studies, the Middle East Center and Latin American & Caribbean Studies Program of the Henry M. Jackson School of International Studies; and the Departments of History and Near Eastern Languages & Civilization.
+This event is co-sponsored by the Sephardic Studies Program at the Stroum Center for Jewish Studies, the Middle East Center and Latin American & Caribbean Studies Program of the Henry M. Jackson School of International Studies; the Department of History, and the Turkish and Ottoman Studies Fund at the Department of Near Eastern Languages and Civilization (NELC).

 For blog write-ups about our events and more information about annual programs like the Stroum Lectures, visit our Events page.